German, Israeli Fighter Jets Train Together at Military Exercises

 The Hebrew Bible, known as the Old Testament, is full of wonderful prophecies that speak of a coming reconciliation between Germany and Israel.
 Isaiah 19, for example, prophesies that a future cooperation between Assyria (modern-day Germany), Israel and Egypt will be a great blessing for all the Earth (verses 23-24).
 But there is yet more history to be written before that prophesied reconciliation.
 In fact, the Prophet Hosea prophesied of an illusory reconciliation preceding the real, permanent collaboration.

-In Hosea 5:13, God warns Judah from turning to Germany for help.
+In Hosea 5:13, God warns Judah against turning to Germany for help.
 But modern-day Israel doesn’t trust God.
 Under the subhead the “German Double Cross,” Mr. Flurry writes the following in his book Ezekiel: The End-Time Prophet:

 Ezekiel 23 explains this heinous double cross.
 Israel is represented by Aholah, and Judah (separated from Israel at that time) is Aholibah (verse 4).
 Israel (mainly the U.S. and Britain) and Judah (called Israel today) become lovers to the Assyrians, today’s Germans (verses 5-7, 11-12).
 God then delivers Israel and Judah into the hands of the Germans (verses 9, 22).